PaloAltoNetworks/pan-fca/docs/Docker_Instructions_Readme.md

 # FCA Container

-Two versions of this container are included in this repository:
+One version of this container are included in this repository:

 - Dockerfile-FCA  container: Based on Alpine Linux